betagouv/cout-embauche/README.md

 > In this case, you could probably also make use of [`live-server`](https://www.npmjs.com/package/live-server).

-Or you can even run `npm run dev` for automatic page reloading on change at the url  : `http://localhost:8080/webpack-dev-server/cout-embauche-widget`
+Or you can even run `npm run dev` for automatic page reloading on change at the url: `http://localhost:8080/webpack-dev-server/cout-embauche-widget`

 ### Distribution